Updated

 The DMV will take the following actions:

-Even if a driver has accumulated no points, the DMV can declare the person a negligent operator and suspend the license for causing an accident resulting in serious injury or death.
+Even if you have accumulated no points, the DMV can declare you a negligent operator and suspend the license for causing an accident resulting in serious injury or death.

 - challenge a negligent operator status, and